 Submit your financial documents, Affidavit of Support, and IELTS or TOEFL score if you have not already.

-We will begin issuing I-20s in October for the spring 2016 semester and in March for the fall 2016 semester.
+We will begin issuing I-20s in March for the fall 2016 semester.
 Please check your NYIT account to find out the tracking information for your I-20.
 You will receive an official acceptance and scholarship letter with your I-20.

 If you have received your I-20: